Dodge Challenger Insurance Rates

 Average premium for full coverage: $1,294

-Rates are based on $500 deductibles, 30/60 liability coverage, and includes both medical and uninsured motorist insurance.
-Rates are averaged for all U.S. states and for different Challenger trim levels.
+Rates are based on $500 policy deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
+Prices are averaged for all 50 states and for different Challenger trim levels.

 Use the form below to get customized rates for your location.